optimad/mimmo/INSTALL.md

 <a href="http://www.optimad.github.io/mimmo/documentation/installation.html">mimmo installation webpage</a>.

 ## Building Documentation
-In order to build properly the documentation Doxygen (>=1.8.6) and Graphviz (>=2.20.2) are needed.
+In order to build properly the documentation Doxygen and Graphviz are needed.
-Doxygen version currently employed to test documentation is v1.8.16 In the ccmake interface the variable `BUILD_DOCUMENTATION` can be set to `ON` in order to build the documentation during the library compilation.
+Doxygen and Graphviz versions currently employed to test documentation are 1.8.16 and 2.20.2 respectively.
+In the ccmake interface the variable `BUILD_DOCUMENTATION` can be set to `ON` in order to build the documentation during the library compilation.

 <!-- If turned on the new variable `DOC_EXTRACT_PRIVATE` can be used to include all the private class members in the documentation. -->

 After the `make` or `make install` the doxygen documentation will be built.
 You can chose to compile only the documentation with command